 The first step starts at the Mont Saint-Michel, the signs directing you to the path are easy to find.
 If you want the itinerary details, we recommend you the official website or to buy a topo guide.

 The first step will take you to Saint Marcan, 18km of walk on a flat land with a last line that climbs a bit.
 Count 4hours of walk.
 To sleep, you will find Guest Houses in this small town.
-We advice “Au Bon Accueil”, it is a BnB near by the GR34 with a really charming hostess, and she has a lovely British accent!
+We advice “Au Bon Accueil”, it is a BnB near by the GR34 with a really charming hostess.
+She has a lovely British accent!
 The town of Saint-Marcan is small, so if you can’t find anything to calm your hunger, Jane can prepare for you a lovely dinner, and even a sandwich for the next day.

 The second day will be more or less the same landscapes, crossing forests and fields, till Dol de Bretagne.
 This step takes a bit less then 20km.
 It isn’t always flat because you will go through forests and paths that goes up to access villages.
 No worries, it is still quite easy and you will witness a beautiful view on the bay.